Travelling Chips by R. Paul Wilson and Steve Delaere

 Effect

-Travelling Chips is a magic trick where chips or coins appear to move impossibly from one place to another.
-The effect is visual and direct, making it suitable for close-up performances.
-The audience sees chips vanish and reappear in unexpected ways, creating a strong sense of mystery.
+Travelling Chips is a visual magic trick where chips or coins appear to travel instantly from one hand to the other.
+The effect is direct and easy for audiences to follow.
+It creates a strong moment of surprise.
+The chips seem to vanish and reappear in a clean and impossible way.

 Full details